 What’s a guy like you doing in a place like this?

+My name is John Weigel.
 As an Australian citizen and expat American, my current focus on American birding has been as circuitous as it has been unlikely.
 Because I get asked about this quite often by American and Australian birders that I meet in the field, I’ve provided a salient biography – predictably pivoting around my life’s main purpose: the Australian Reptile Park.
 Skip to the blog posts if more interested in birds than some dude’s zoo-keeping career, and I won’t blame you.

 I grew up in the US (mostly Colorado), attending CU on an athletic scholarship for pole-vaulting.
 After a sports-ending back injury during my first year at Boulder, my lifelong love of reptiles helped fill the void of that shattered dream, but soon led to my expulsion from the dormitory system after other residents complained about the burgeoning collection of snakes maintained in my dorm room.
 A total of five years was spent drifting around through various college majors (including a semester studying Anthropology in southern Mexico), whereafter I took a break in my ‘studies’ to work at the now defunct California Alligator Farm in Buena Park.
 My parents were so pleased.
 After a year of ‘gator wrestling and zoo-keeping, while still in possession of four intact limbs, I crossed the Pacific to seek a future at the Australian Reptile Park, north of Sydney.
 This was something I’d dreamed of doing since my mid-teens, after reading Reptiles of Australia and Song of the Snake by the park’s famous founder, Eric Worrell.
 Although my written correspondence from Mr Worrell was the opposite of encouraging, after several weeks of cajoling and pleading on a face to face basis, I managed to get a foot jammed in the door – whereafter I’ve never really looked back.